nathanielgreen/chromebooks_and_linux/README.md

 3. After the installation is finish you can run the following command to enter Ubuntu with XFCE: `sudo startxfce4`.

-To switch between ChromeOS and Ubuntu, press Ctrl+Alt+Shift+Back or Ctrl+Alt+Shift+Forward (with the back and forward keys being the ones on the function row next to Esc).
+To switch between ChromeOS and Ubuntu while they're both running, press Ctrl+Alt+Shift+Back or Ctrl+Alt+Shift+Forward (with the back and forward keys being the ones on the function row next to Esc).